open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-building-howto.md

 ```

 Keep in mind, that building without `REBUILD_PACKAGES=n` will perform a full
-rebuild based on the tag and take very long time (~18 hours on a machine with
+rebuild based on the tag and take time (~18 hours on a machine with
 a 20+ core CPU).

 ## Customize Your Edge Microvisor Toolkit Image